 Getting to the Tower of London

 The nearest tube stop is Tower Bridge or the London Bridge train station.
-You can also take the Hop On, Hop Off bus tour, which stops at the Tower of London.
+You can also take the Hop on Hop off Bus Tour which stops right at the Tower of London.

 Getting your tickets